2022 NATIONAL CARING FOR COUNTRY:

-As an Aboriginal organisation, Indigenous Conference Services knows how important it is to work in a culturally safe and respectful environment wherein workers in the industry providing supports to our people genuinely understand the important of culture, country, history, community and family as well as achieve a level of cultural competency so that they can work collaboratively and respectfully alongside our people.
+As an Aboriginal organisation, Indigenous Conference Services knows how important it is to work in a culturally safe and respectful environment wherein workers in the industry providing support to our people genuinely understand the importance of culture, country, history, community and family as well as achieve a level of cultural competency so that they can work collaboratively and respectfully alongside our people.

 In Australia, the protocol is to recognise the Traditional Owners of the land to which we are gathering.
 Therefore, all presentations must begin with an acknowledgement to country and acknowledgement to local Traditional Elders.
 All presentations must begin with words like, “We wish to acknowledge and respect the traditional custodians whose ancestral lands we are to meet upon.
 We acknowledge the deep feelings of attachment and relationship of Aboriginal peoples to Country.
 We also pay respects to the cultural authority of Aboriginal peoples visiting/attending from other areas of Australia who are present here”.